ParedesGab/PP2-memory-game/README.md

 ![Memory board game card deck closed](documentation/website-screenshots/memory-game-closed.png)

- - The memory board game page also contains a "Control Area" pannel displaying "Moves", "Score" and one button, the "Restart Game", placed on top of the other.
+ - The memory board game page also contains a "Control Area" section displaying "Moves", "Score" and one button, the "Restart Game", placed on top of the other.

+ - The Restart Game button has the same hover effects as the home menu buttons, and to encourage the user to restart the game as much as they want, the button was made to stand out in orange.

  - At the beginning of the game:
     - The **Moves** are set to 0, and every time the user chooses two cards, the "moves" will increase by 1.